hanrichard/Notebook/README.txt

 Const – The idea of const functions is not allow them to modify the object on which they are called.
 When a function is declared as const, it can be called on any type of object.
 Let – It is a signal that the variable may be reassigned, such as a counter in a loop, or a value swap in an algorithm.
 It also signals that the variable will be used only in the block it’s defined in.

+## What is an event bubbling in JavaScript?
+Event bubbling is a way of event propagation in the HTML DOM API, when an event occurs in an element inside another element, and both elements have registered a handle for that event.
+With bubbling, the event is first captured and handled by the innermost element and then propagated to outer elements.
+The execution starts from that event and goes to its parent element.
+Then the execution passes to its parent element and so on till the body element.